beyarkay/masters-thesis/src/03_lit_review.md

 position of the thumb.

-@mohandesAutomationArabicSign2004 used a PowerGlove and a support vector machine to classify signs from the Arabic sign language. \footnote{TODO no PDF could be found for this}
+@mohandesAutomationArabicSign2004 used a PowerGlove and a support vector machine to classify signs from the Arabic sign language. \sidenote{TODO no PDF could be found for this}

 @mantyjarviEnablingFastEffortless2004 used HMMs to recognise